World Cup Betting Tips

-We’ll also share the best World Cup 2018 betting odds for more bang for your buck.
+We’ll also share the best World Cup 2018 betting tips and odds for more bang for your buck.

 World Cup “How To” Bet Guide

-When it comes to the World Cup 2018 betting, there’s a load of bets.
+When it comes to the World Cup betting tips, there’s a load of bets.

 We’re breaking it down into all you need to know about the tournament, including where is the World Cup 2018 and how to get your hands on those elusive 2018 World Cup tickets.

 Where is the World Cup 2018?

 Russia landed the honour of hosting the 2018 World Cup.
 It’s the first World Cup to be held in Europe in 12 years.

 The FIFA World Cup 2018 will be held from June 14th to July 15th, and all but one of the World Cup 2018 stadiums are in European Russia.